jihaoxuanye/DiseSGL/README.md

 ### Introduction

-Code for our paper "Meta Pairwise Relationship Distillation for Unsupervised Person Re-identification".
+Code for our paper "Disentangled Sample Guidance Learning for Unsupervised Person Re-identification".

 ### Prerequisites